CairoGarb/contact-formulary/README.md

 ## How It Works

-Validation: all inputs have a validation.
-Button: submit the form.
-Message: a message that appears when the form is succesfully submitted.
+All inputs have a validation.
+When all of them are filled correctly, the button submits the form, reseting the inputs and showing the success message.
+If the inputs are no filled correctly, the errors are shown and the button will not submit the form.

 ### Screenshot